benzookapi/shopify-barebone-app-sample/docs/15-storefront.md

 Product tiles combine the explicit Storefront GraphQL response with Storefront Web Components. [`shopify-context`](https://shopify.dev/docs/api/storefront-web-components/components/shopify-context) establishes product context, [`shopify-data`](https://shopify.dev/docs/api/storefront-web-components/components/shopify-data) renders fields, [`shopify-media`](https://shopify.dev/docs/api/storefront-web-components/components/shopify-media) renders media, and [`shopify-money`](https://shopify.dev/docs/api/storefront-web-components/components/shopify-money) formats money.
 These components complement rather than replace the sample's hand-written Cart API mutations.

+For Customer Account API setup, use the management page's **Headless** link to open `/apps/headless` in the current store's Shopify admin.
+Create a storefront, open its Customer Account API settings, and use a public client.
+Enter its Client ID in this app's **Customer Account API client ID** field.
+In the same Headless storefront settings, register the app's `/customer-account/callback` URL as an allowed callback URL and the app's origin as a JavaScript origin; the management page displays both values.
+See the [official setup guide](https://shopify.dev/docs/storefronts/headless/building-with-the-customer-account-api/getting-started).

+The Client ID identifies the headless customer-account integration and is separate from the app's Shopify API key and the Storefront access tokens.
+Token preparation doesn't generate it.
+The management page passes the entered value as `customer_account_client_id` in the standalone page URL.
+It isn't saved in a database or browser storage, and there is no environment-variable fallback; re-enter it after reloading the management page.
+Omitting it disables customer login but leaves the product and cart examples available.

 The Customer Account API uses OpenID Connect discovery and authorization code flow with PKCE.
-Its client ID is created for the headless customer-account integration and is separate from the app's Shopify API key.
-The server stores the customer access token behind an HttpOnly session cookie, then uses it only when the user explicitly applies the logged-in identity to a cart.
+The login request carries the entered Client ID, which the server temporarily retains with the pending OAuth state, PKCE verifier, and return URL.
+The callback consumes that state and uses the same Client ID for token exchange, keeping concurrent login requests independent.
+Unused pending state expires after ten minutes.
+The server stores the resulting customer access token behind an HttpOnly session cookie, then uses it only when the user explicitly applies the logged-in identity to a cart.

 ## Common Pitfalls

 - Tokenless access can fail while the Online Store password is enabled; this does not prove the query is malformed.
 - A public Storefront token must be created before public-token mode can work.
+- Enter a Customer Account API Client ID for the same store as the plain storefront page, and register the displayed callback URL in that client's Headless settings.
+The former Customer Account Client ID environment variables are no longer read.
 - Never expose a private delegated token in HTML, JavaScript, query strings, or browser storage.
 - A Customer Account API authorization code has a different token prefix and purpose from its access token.
 Exchange the code before querying the profile.
 - Customer Account API authorization headers and token formats must follow that API's specification; do not reuse Admin OAuth conventions.